History Nerdfest 2016 Day Two: Integrating Critical Race Theory into the US History Curriculum

 The GI Bill following World War Two limited opportunities for black veterans.
 Whites who served in the military were able to get loans that blacks were not allowed to apply for, leading to segregated neighborhoods for generations.
 What political leaders pushed that legislation through?
 Why?

 Lauren suggests that CRT can help us understand the idea of bias in evaluating primary sources.
-How do we ask kids to look at evidence?
 We want students to think historically and to ask questions about the evidence.
+So how do we ask kids to look at evidence?
 Perhaps even asking questions about who decides what evidence they see?
 Who writes the textbooks?
 Who designs museum displays?

 She ended the session by encouraging social studies teachers to tell the whole story and to provide students with the tools they need to critically look at history: